kubernetes/enhancements/keps/sig-node/3066-subsecond-probes/README.md

 `periodSeconds: 2` and `periodMilliseconds: -500` would be 1.5s / 1500ms.

-`periodSeconds: 1` and `periodMilliseconds: -500` would be 0.5s / 500ms. (*** To reduce un-necessary resource usage, because periodMilliseconds is used to reduce the period to less than a second the offset is only used until success is reached then no longer becoming 1second after success.)
+`periodSeconds: 1` and `periodMilliseconds: -500` would be 0.5s / 500ms. (*** To reduce un-necessary resource usage, because periodMilliseconds is used to reduce the period to less than a second the offset is only used until success is reached then no longer becoming 1second after success.***)

+*** We can reconsider the only go faster until first success policy after alpha (eg. kubelet and/or probe policy for onlyTheFirstTime, always, alwaysWhenWaitingForSucess) ***

 More generally, the effective period value would be = `periodSeconds` + `periodMilliseconds`.